An environment is a branch that gets turned into a directory on your Puppet master. Environments are turned on by default.

 The value of this setting can be:

-An absolute path to one manifest that all environments share.
+An absolute path to one manifest that all environments will share.

 A relative path to a file or directory inside each environment’s directory.